SAbakumov/DeepMAP/README.md

 ## Installation

 Download and unpack the .git repository.
+Create a new environment and:
+1) First install numpy: pip install numpy==1.20.3
-Create a new environment and install the requirements from requirements.txt (pip install -r )
+2) Install the requirements from requirements.txt (pip install -r )

 ## Interactive environment